Audio/MIDI multitrack recording software

 Reference File settings window

-You can click the Browse button to load an audio file.
-If Loop is engaged the file will loop.
-The Volume slider can be used to make the reference track level identical to the master level.
+The Browse button can be used to load an audio file.
+If Loop is engaged, the file will loop.
+The Volume slider can be used to match the reference track's level to the master level.

 It often makes sense to play only the chorus of a song.
-You can load the audio file in a track, select a chorus and export the selected part.
-This new file can be used as reference file.
-Make sure the loop button is engaged.
+You can load the audio file into a track, select the chorus, and export the selected part.
+This new file can be used as the reference file.
+Make sure the Loop button is engaged.

-The Reference File plays back mono if the Master section's Mono button is engaged, so you can compare mono versions too.
+The Reference File plays back in mono if the Master section's Mono button is engaged, allowing you to compare mono versions as well.

-You can also use this feature if you're trying to make a better mix of a song.
-First, mix the old version down to an audio file and use this audio file as reference file.
-Now you can easily compare your new mix to the old one.
+You can also use this feature if you're trying to create a better mix of a song.
+First, mix the old version down to an audio file and use that file as the reference.
+Now you can easily compare your new mix with the old one.

-Note: the audio files aren't copied to the song folder in order to avoid having multiple copies of relatively large files.
+Note: the audio files aren't copied to the song folder to avoid having multiple copies of relatively large files.
 Presets don't contain the audio file itself either.

-Note: the Reference File is audible only if at least one track plays back audio.
+Note: the Reference File is audible only if at least one track is playing back audio.
 Both audio tracks and MIDI tracks using a software instrument count.